aramaswami/Pewlett-Hackard-Analysis/README.md

 ## Part_2
 Based on this ERD, I created a database and wrote several SQL queries to create tables to understand the data.
 With the csv files provided, the first step was to create six tables: Department, Employees, Dept Managers, Salaries, Dept Employees and Titles.
-The
+A copy of the full sql queries file is at: https://github.com/aramaswami/Pewlett-Hackard-Analysis/blob/master/queries.sql

+PH management wanted to specifically analyze and create two tables that they presented as challenges : (i) Table_1: Number of Retiring Employees by Title; and (ii) Table_2: Mentorship Eligibility.

+### Table_1: Number of Retiring Employees by Title